 Red Montipora Capricornis

 Montipora capricornis are a thin plating species of Montipora.
-This coral usually needs to encrust a solid base on the rockwork before it starts to plate, The strain of Red Montipora Capricornis we grow at New Dawn Aquaculture has bright pinkish red polyps with pinkish red skin.
-Capricornis are a fast growing, encrusting, and plating coral that will eventually form a large spiral vase shading the area below it.
+This coral usually needs to encrust a solid base on the rockwork before it starts to plate, The strain of Red Montipora Capricornis we grow at New Dawn Aquaculture has bright pinkish-red polyps with pinkish-red skin.
+Capricornis is a fast-growing, encrusting, and plating coral that will eventually form a large spiral vase shading the area below it.

 While there are many plating species of Montipora such as M. foliosa, M. friabilis, M. delicatula, etc… Most are called M. capricornis by hobbyists due to the challenges in proper identification.
 These corals often form large colonies quickly in an sps aquarium due to their fast growth rates.
 We recommend you give them plenty of space as they will be aggressive towards their neighbours.

 || Medium - Strong

 Montipora is the second most species-rich genus after Acropora.
 Corals of this Genus come in many different growth formations and colourations.
 Most strains of Montipora we see in the hobby are branching, encrusting, or plating varieties.
 We also see some species that are a combination of the three, such as Montipora spongodes.

 They have similar care requirements to Acropora, however, they tend to be more forgiving of improper husbandry.
 When provided with less than ideal water chemistry, flow, or lighting, Montipora tends to lose colour and recede slowly rather than undergoing RTN (Rapid Tissue Necrosis) which is more common with Acropora.
 This allows hobbyists the catch and fix any issues in their system before losing the coral.